Add a New Application

 source:

-path: components/monitoring/chart/<chart-dir-name>
+path: components/my-app/chart/<chart-dir-name>

 helm: